billymwangi/nlp-project/README.md

 Attribute Information
-tweet text: The tweets in the given dataset emotion in a tweet is directed at The tweets collected from various sources and the types of devices associated with('Negative emotion or positive emotion) emotion directed at a brand or product:  having either positive or negative sentiments associated with Google and apple products.
+tweet text: The tweets in the given dataset emotion in a tweet is directed at The tweets collected from various sources and the types of devices associated with('Negative emotion or positive emotion) emotion directed at a brand or product:  having either positive or negative sentiments associated with Google and Apple products.

 Project Overview

-The goal of this project is to develop a sentiment analysis model that can automatically classify customer reviews as positive, negative, or neutral.
-This model will help businesses quickly understand customer sentiment on a larger scale.
+Project Overview
+The main aim of this project is to analyze the tweet-product-dataset, obtained from Twitter.

+Through this analysis, we are to achieve the following:

+Identify some of the sentiments associated with the tweets of the various products.

+ Process the data and analyze it to determine its key characteristics.

+Come up with a model that accurately evaluates and predicts the sentiments towards given product lines.

 The project involves the following steps:
 Data preparation: The dataset is split into training and testing sets.
 The training set is used to train the model, and the testing set is used to evaluate the model's performance.